chuachongmo/RTIDDS/DDS_531/SecureDDS.md

 If not Go to your NDDSHOME directory to copy the files.

 ### STEP 5:
 Ensure openssl.exe is in the environment PATH.
-Control Panel --> System --> Edit the system environment variables If you do not have openssl.exe download here --> [openssl-1.0.2n](https://github.com/chuachongmo/RTIDDS/tree/main/openssl-1.0.2n).
+Control Panel --> System --> Edit the system environment variables.

+If you do not have openssl.exe download here --> [openssl-1.0.2n](https://github.com/chuachongmo/RTIDDS/tree/main/openssl-1.0.2n).

 Recommend to put the openssl-1.0.2n in C:\openssl-1.0.2n or any folder.

 ### STEP 6: